vais-ral/CCPi-VirtualMachine/README.md

 ### Installation from binaries
 (15-20 mins)
-Default option, it uses minimal Scientific Linux 7 with XFCE4 GUI VM template, binaries of CCPi is installed using `conda` tool and ccpi channel.
+This option is for general user who wants use latest released CCPi libraries and want to control the virtual python environment, in order to customize it.
+It uses minimal Scientific Linux 7 with XFCE4 GUI VM template, binaries of CCPi is installed using `conda` tool and ccpi channel.

 ```bash
 git clone https://github.com/TomasKulhanek//CCPi-VirtualMachine.git